usmanrajpoot534/extensions_pack/example/README.md

 # example

-An Example project of extensions_pack.
+An Example project of flutter_extensions_pack.

 ## Getting Started

-This project is a basic use of extensions_pack.
+This project is a basic use of flutter_extensions_pack.